Modelica® Language Specification version 3.7-dev

 Return values are mapped to enumeration types analogously: integer value 1 is mapped to the first enumeration literal, 2 to the second, etc. Returning a value which does not map to an existing enumeration literal for the specified enumeration type is an error.

-Unless an explicit function call is present in the external-clause, an array is passed by its address followed by arguments of type size_t with the corresponding array dimension sizes, where is the number of dimensions.
+Unless an explicit function call is present in the external-clause, an array is passed by its address followed by n arguments of type size_t with the corresponding array dimension sizes, where n is the number of dimensions.

 [The type size_t is a C unsigned integer type.]